 We cannot provide individual advice, so if you can't find the answer you need, we have links to advice providers here.

-- Go to work if we cannot work from home.
 If you have been asked to attend work but feel unsafe, consider talking to your employer, or joining a trade union.